Nomar383/SABConnect-for-Safari/README.md

 SABConnect for Safari 5
 =====================

-SABConnect for Safari 5 is a port from the popular SABConnect extension from Google Chrome.
+SABConnect for Safari 5 is a port of the popular SABConnect extension from Google Chrome.

 it replaces the "Download NZB" with a "Send to SABnzbd" button which will obviously will automatically add the nzb to your download queue.